historic-trails/website/docs/sites/raton-pass.md

 The majority of traffic through the pass now comes from automobiles.
 In 1926 the highway over Raton Pass was designated as US 85 and improved.
 In 1942 it was realigned to the old Wootton route along the Santa Fé Trail, which was more navigable.
 This route was incorporated into Interstate 25 in the early 1960s, and now provides tourism dollars for the nearby towns of Raton and Trinidad.

 Despite being on the less popular Mountain Branch of the Santa Fé Trail, the pass has often been seen as a symbol of the trail’s hardships and of the boundary between Anglo and Hispanic cultures.
-Still an important corridor traversed by a railroad and Interstate 25, the pass was listed as a National Historic Landmark in 1961.
+Still an important corridor traversed by a railroad and Interstate 25, the pass was listed as a National Historic Landmark in 1961[^NPS-Form].

+[^NPS-Form]: NPS Form p-4
 ***

 ##### Location
-36°59′28″N 104°29′12″W
 The 7,881-foot summit is accessible via I-25, and a New Mexico Welcome Center allows visitors to step out of their vehicles and stretch or take photos.
 An informative historic marker for Raton Pass interprets the landmark both at the center and on the Colorado side of the State border.
 Public access to the land, however, is restricted, as the wilderness is privately owned.
 The nearby city of Raton, New Mexico celebrates its trail heritage and the [Raton Museum,](http://www.theratonmuseum.org/) located at 108 2nd Street, interprets the area’s past for curious visitors.

 A family of road signs has been initiated across the Santa Fe Trail to help you find original routes, trail crossings, and local sites.
 Follow the signs exhibiting the distinctive Santa Fe Trail National Historic Trail logo.